SkywardApps/popcorn/docs/Documentation.md

 ## Methods
 While designed around resource querying and retrieval, this syntax can be utilized in POST or PUT methods in order to control what is returned as a result of the action.
 For example, if you have an endpoint to POST a 'Car' entity to, you can indicate which fields are returned of the newly created car.
-This may be particuary important if there are fields that are generated or populated on the client.
+This may be particularly important if there are fields that are generated or populated on the client.

 ```javascript
 POST "https://myserver.com/api/1/employee/5390/cars?include=[Id,Owner[Id,FirstName,LastName],Model]"